tma15/gonline/README.md

 - Confidence Weighted (cw)
 - AROW (arow)

-Characters in parentheses are option arguments for `gonline train`.
+Characters in parentheses are option arguments for `-a` of `gonline train`.

 Usage
 ==